cyrusimap/cyrus-sasl/docsrc/sasl/quickstart.rst

 The sample directory in the code contains two programs which provide a reference for using the library, as well as making it easy to test a mechanism on the command line.
-See <a href="programming.html">programming.html</a> for more information.
+See the :ref:`Application Programmer's Guide <programming>` for more information.

 This library is believed to be thread safe **if**: